Other Canadian stations

 CPN (SASKATCHEWAN) (1978-79)

 The CO-OPERATIVE PROGRAMMING NETWORK (CPN) was a closed circuit pay television service established in late 1977, and operated by a federation of cooperatives in Regina, Saskatoon and Moose Jaw, in the Province of Saskatchewan.
-The service was not licenced by the Canadian federal government.
+The service was not licenced by the Canadian Radio-Television Commission federal broadcast authority.

-It commenced transmissions in March 1978, initially on Channel 3, but by May the station was transmitting on three separate channels – Channel 15, 16 and 17, the latter of which was also called Just For Kids.
-But after less than a year of operation, the station began to experience severe technical and structural difficulties, and by the end of the year it had gone into receivership.
+CPN commenced broadcasts in March 1978.
+But after less than a year of operation, the station began to experience severe technical and structural difficulties, and by January 1979 it had gone into receivership.
 Its final broadcasts were in June 1979.

 Stories bought and broadcast

-Again, from anecdotal evidence a run of Tom Baker stories aired in 1978/79; these presumably came from the same general package of stories that aired on TVO (and in the United States) around the same time.
-But given the short run of episodes, if CPN had purchased the standard 23-story package of Bakers, they certainly did not screen them all.
+The CPN run lasted for 40 episodes (see Airdates below).
+The other 26 episodes were likely all to be Tom Baker stories.
+These presumably came from the same general package of stories that aired on TVO (and on PBS stations throughout the United States) around the same time.
+But given the short run of aired episodes, if CPN had purchased the full standard 23-story / 98 episode package of Bakers, they certainly did not screen them all.